defano/wyldcard/README.md

 `topLeft`   | Returns or sets the top-left coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property only accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
 `bottomRight` | Returns or sets the bottom-right coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property only accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
 `visible`   | Returns or sets the visibility of the button (a Boolean value).
 When invisible, the button is not drawn on the screen and receives no messages from the UI.
-`showtitle` | Returns or sets the visibility of the button's title (a Boolean value).
-When not true, the button is drawn without a name.
 `enabled`   | Returns or sets whether the button is enabled (a Boolean value).
 When disabled, the button appears "grayed out".
 Note that it continues to receive user interface generated messages.

 A button has these additional properties:

 Property    | Description
 ------------|------------
-`title`     | Returns or sets the title of this button (in Apple's HyperCard there was no `title` attribute; the name visible to the user and the name used to identify the button to scripts was one in the same property, `name`).
 `visible`   | Returns or sets the visibility of the button (a Boolean value).
 When invisible, the button is not drawn on the screen and receives no messages from the UI.
-`showtitle` | Returns or sets the visibility of the button's title (a Boolean value).
-When not true, the button is drawn without a name.
+`showname`  | Returns or sets the visibility of the button's name (a Boolean value).
+When false, the button is drawn without a name.
 `enabled`   | Returns or sets whether the button is enabled (a Boolean value).
 When disabled, the button appears "grayed out".
 Note that it continues to receive user interface generated messages.

 A field has these properties: